 In determining this planning application, the County Planning Authority has worked with the applicant adopting a positive and proactive manner.
 The County Council offers the opportunity for pre-application discussion on applications and the applicant, in this case, chose not to take up this service.
 Proposals are assessed against the National Planning Policy Framework, Replacement Local Plan policies and Supplementary Planning Documents, which have been subject to proactive publicity and consultation prior to their adoption.
-During the course of the determination of this application, the applicant has been informed of the existence of all consultation responses and representations made in a timely manner which provided the applicant/agent with the opportunity to respond to any matters raised.
+During the course of the determination of this applications made in a timely manner which provided the applicant/agent with the opportunity to respond to any matters raised.
 The County Planning Authority has sought solutions to problems arising by liaising with consultees, considering other representations received and liaising with the applicant as necessary.
 Where appropriate, changes to the proposal were sought when the statutory determination timescale allowed.